 Team IRON EAGLES is a group of friends and family dedicated to fighting Multiple Sclerosis (MS).
-We join forces to raise money for the National MS Society to support the great programs they have available to help members of the community and to support the exciting research being done in the field.
+We join forces to raise money for the NATIONAL MS SOCIETY to support the great PROGRAMS they have available to help members of the community and to support the exciting RESEARCH being done in the field.
 We blog about why we ride, our experiences at fundraising events, our fundraisers and training tips.
 We also have links to information on MS and MS research.
-In the future we hope to expand our reach to include other diseases that affect those we love.
 JOIN US!

 Monday, June 27, 2011

 This is us before the ride.
 6:45ish.
 Do we look tired?
 Maybe a little :-) Some stayed up the night before to watch the movie I am Number Four :-) Bill and I opted to skip the movie but neither of us could sleep really well.
 We ended up getting up before the alarm -- and we still weren't first in the bathroom!
 LOL I guess we were all a little excited for the day.
 Marianne made us Cream of Wheat for breakfast.
 We were ready to go ride!